Gilbert King (author): Devil in the Grove

 Devil in the Grove: Thurgood Marshall, the Groveland Boys, and the Dawn of a New America (HarperCollins, 2012) explores another case of racial injustice.
 King won the annual Pulitzer Prize for General Nonfiction in 2013 for this book.

 In 1949 four young African-American men were falsely accused of raping a seventeen-year-old white farm girl in Groveland, Florida and were convicted by an all-white jury, at a time in which Jim Crow laws were still in effect.
 Attorney Thurgood Marshall, then the special counsel with the NAACP's Legal Defense Fund, represented the Groveland Boys, taking their case to the U.S. Supreme Court, which ultimately overturned the guilty verdicts.

 In reaction to the Court's decision, the Ku Klux Klan initiated a wave of violence and murder in central Florida.
 Two of the four defendants were shot, one fatally.
-A NAACP colleague was murdered.
+An NAACP colleague was murdered.
 Marshall continued with the retrial under constant death threats.

 During his research, King gained access to the FBI's extensive and unredacted files from the case, which had been sealed for 60 years.
 He was also granted permission to view the Legal Defense Fund's files from the Groveland case.

 Reception

 The Pulitzer Prize cited this book as "a richly detailed chronicle of racial injustice in the Florida town of Groveland in 1949, involving four black men falsely accused of rape and drawing a civil rights crusader, and eventual Supreme Court justice, into the legal battle."
 Thomas Friedman of The New York Times called it "must-read, cannot-put-down history" and Pulitzer-winning novelist Junot Diaz called it "superb".
-Devil in the Grove has also been nominated for The Chautauqua Prize, the Dayton Literary Peace Prize, and the Edgar Award for Best Fact Crime.
+Devil in the Grove has also been nominated for The Chautauqua Prize, was the runner-up in nonficiton for the Dayton Literary Peace Prize, and a finalist for the Edgar Award for Best Fact Crime.

 Lionsgate acquired the film rights in 2013 and deemed the project as "high priority".

 Beneath a Ruthless Sun

-With the subtitle, A True Story of Violence, Race, and Justice Lost and Found, King's third book was published by Riverhead Books in April 2018.
+With the subtitle, A True Story of Violence, Race, and Justice Lost and Found, In King's third book, he returns to Lake County, Florida with the story of Jesse Daniels, a white, mentally disabled youth who is framed for a rape he did not commit.
+The story depicts the struggles of reporter Mabel Norris Reese, who is targeted by the Ku Klux Klan and Sheriff Willis McCall, and a young lawyer, Richard Graham, and their efforts to prove that Daniels is an innocent man.
+The book was published by Riverhead Books in April 2018.

+Reception

+The New York Times Book Review wrote that Beneath a Ruthless Sun"exposes the sinister complexity of American racism...with grace and sensitivity, and [King's] narrative never flags.
+His mastery of the materials is complete."
+The book was also awarded the Florida Book Awards' Gold Medal in Nonfiction in 2018, and was optioned in 2022 by Indie Atlantic Films.